pgailinas/videoqa-representation-comparison/docs/index.md

 ## Expected Contributions

-This work contributes a reproducible experimental framework for investigating iterative retrieval-assisted inference within VideoQA systems.
-The research is designed to provide insight into retrieval refinement strategies, temporal reasoning behavior, and latency-versus-performance tradeoffs across baseline and multi-pass RAG workflows.
+This work contributes a reproducible experimental framework for investigating self-supervised representation learning within VideoQA systems.
+The research is designed to provide insight into latent representation learning, feature extraction, representation quality, and downstream VideoQA performance.

-Expected contributions include comparative performance benchmarks, retrieval analysis visualizations, and evaluation of how iterative retrieval depth influences VideoQA performance and inference latency.
+Expected contributions include comparative performance benchmarks, representation analysis visualizations, and evaluation of how learned latent representations influence VideoQA answer quality and reasoning performance when compared with pretrained video representations.

-The repository additionally provides an extensible notebook-driven research platform intended to support future experimentation involving iterative RAG workflows, vector databases, embedding models, and scalable VideoQA inference systems.
+The repository additionally provides an extensible notebook-driven research platform intended to support future experimentation involving autoencoders, self-supervised learning, representation learning, multimodal foundation models, and VideoQA inference systems.

-The project emphasizes system-level evaluation of modern foundation models and retrieval architectures rather than supervised training of a new VideoQA model.
+The project emphasizes machine-learning evaluation of learned video representations rather than retrieval-system engineering or development of a new VideoQA model.

-A central contribution of this work is the evaluation of iterative evidence refinement while holding the underlying VideoQA foundation model constant.
-This enables quantitative analysis of how evidence selection strategies influence answer quality, temporal reasoning performance, and retrieval effectiveness independent of model architecture.
+A central contribution of this work is the evaluation of self-supervised representation learning while holding the underlying VideoQA foundation model constant.
+This enables quantitative analysis of how representation quality influences answer accuracy, temporal reasoning performance, and evidence utilization independent of downstream model architecture.

 ---